 Zappa is a serverless framework for deploying Python web applications.
 It's a really slick project and used even by internal AWS developers for their own application deployments.
-Be sure to read the Zappa blog as well for walkthroughs and new feature announcements.

-Deploying a serverless flask app to AWS lambda using Zappa provides a screen capture of one developer deploying their application to Lambda.
+Deploying a serverless Flask app to AWS Lambda using Zappa provides a screen capture of one developer deploying their application to Lambda.